Ignitarium-Renesas/rzv_ai_apps/14_Multi_camera_vehicle_detection/README.md

 # 14_Multi_camera_vehicle_detection

 ## Application: Overview
-This application is used to detect 10 types of vehicles below from camera input.
+This application is used to detect 9 types of vehicles below from camera input.
 Also it can be used for these vehicles at 360 angle with multi cameras.
-- Car, policecar, ambulance, bicycle, bus, truck, bike, tractor , auto and fire engine
+- Car, policecar, ambulance, bicycle, bus, truck, bike, auto and fire engine

 The AI model used for the sample application is [YOLOX-l](https://github.com/Megvii-BaseDetection/YOLOX)